 Male citizens between the age of 18 and 42 are obliged by law to perform their military service.
+Career soldiers can be called to service up to the age bracket of 48 to 62, depending on the rank.
 Registered Palestinians residing in Syria are also subject to conscription and usually serve in the ranks of the SAA-affiliated Palestinian Liberation Army.
-While the law prescribes an age limit of 42 years for conscription, in practice the age limit for military service and reserve duty has been increased and men in their late 40s and early 50s were have also been forced to sign up.
+After completing compulsory military service, former soldiers can be called up for reserve service.
 The age limit is less dependent on the universal draft than on the government's mobilising efforts and local developments.
-Therefore, the Syrian authorities are usually following younger people between the age of 18 and 27 more closely, while older people tend to avoid the recruitment more easily.
-[Targeting, 2.1]
+In January 2021, sources indicated that Syrian authorities focused recruitment on men between the ages of 18 and 30, while older people tended to avoid the recruitment more easily [Military service, 2.1, 2.3].
+A source had noted that the age limit for reserve service can be increased if the person possessed specific qualifications, such as in the case of doctors, tank drivers, air force personnel, artillery specialists and combat equipment engineers.
+While there were some rare reports of recruitment under and above the legal age, most sources were not aware of such practices.